L-moment

 In statistics, L-moments are a sequence of statistics used to summarize the shape of a probability distribution.
 They are linear combinations of order statistics (L-statistics) analogous to conventional moments, and can be used to calculate quantities analogous to standard deviation, skewness and kurtosis, termed the L-scale, L-skewness and L-kurtosis respectively (the L-mean is identical to the conventional mean).
-Standardised L-moments are called L-moment ratios and are analogous to standardized moments.
+Standardized L-moments are called L-moment ratios and are analogous to standardized moments.
 Just as for conventional moments, a theoretical distribution has a set of population L-moments.
 Sample L-moments can be defined for a sample from the population, and can be used as estimators of the population L-moments.